Building engineering teams that ship in the AI era

 - Incident response and on-call sanitySoon

 Humane rotation design.
-Burnout produces worse incidents, not better.
+Burnout makes incidents worse.

-- Postmortems that actually change behaviourSoon
+- Postmortems that actually change behaviour

 Convert a single failure into durable team improvement.